Brandon Carlo: Boston Bruins (2016–2025)

+Toronto Maple Leafs (2025–present)

+On March 7, 2025, Carlo was traded to the Toronto Maple Leafs in exchange for Fraser Minten, a 2026 first-round pick and a 2025 fourth-round pick, while the Bruins retained 15 percent of Carlo's contract.

+Carlo scored three assists in 20 games for the Maple Leafs, who found themselves in a first round matchup against the Ottawa Senators.
+After beating them in six games, Carlo and the Leafs would face his former Boston Bruins teammate Brad Marchand and Marchand's new team the Florida Panthers, who would eliminate them in seven games, marking the third consecutive season in which the Panthers eliminated Carlo's team from the playoffs.
+Carlo played all 13 games of the Leafs playoff run, being held scoreless.

 International play

 Carlo first represented the United States in international competition when he skated with the under-18 team at the 2013 Ivan Hlinka Memorial Tournament in the Czech Republic and Slovakia.
 Team USA took a silver medal in the tournament, with Carlo skating in five games.

 Two years after participating in the Ivan Hlinka tournament, Carlo was named to the United States junior team for the 2015 World Junior Ice Hockey Championships in Canada.
-Team USA failed to medal in the tournament, eliminated by Russia with a 3–2 losss in the quarterfinals, and Carlo had one assist in five games.
+Team USA failed to medal in the tournament, eliminated by Russia with a 3–2 loss in the quarterfinals, and Carlo had one assist in five games.
 Carlo rejoined the US junior team for the 2016 World Junior Ice Hockey Championship, where he took home the bronze medal in an 8–3 third-place rout of Sweden.
 Carlo finished the tournament with two goals and four points in seven games.

 Personal life

-Carlo proposed to his fiancée, Mayson Corbett, in September 2020.
-The couple's first child, a daughter named Wren, was born in 2021.
+As of 2025, Carlo has two children with his wife, Mayson Corbett.
+Their daughter was born in 2021, and their son in 2024.

 Carlo was raised in a non-denominational Christian household, and when he joined the Bruins, he began participating in a chapel group with several of his Boston teammates.
 He has a tattoo on his right forearm of 2 Corinthians 5:7, "Live by faith not by sight".